NGWPC/ngencerf-server/README.md

-**Note:** There are other tools that perform the same functionally as `s3fs`,  and environments, such as Parallel Works might have other ways of implementing this functionality.
-There is nothing in the server code that is dependant on `s3fs`.
-All that matters is that the bucket is mounted as a file space and that there is agreement between NgenCerf and Data Services.
+**Note:** There are other tools that perform the same functionally as `s3fs`,  and environments, such as Parallel Works have other ways of implementing this functionality.
+There is nothing in the server code that is dependent on `s3fs`.
+All that matters is that the bucket is mounted as a file space.

 # Static Files